 On a scale of 1-10 with 1 being low and 10 being high, rate yourself on the following.

 Name

 Question Rating

 How successful do you want to be as a leader?

 Where do you rate yourself now?

-What do you think needs to happen for you to close the gap?

 Follow-Up Exercise